-When the above has completed:
+When the above has completed, mark as usable by creating semaphore file:

 '''

-touch /p4/1/offline_db/offlne_db_usable.txt
+touch /p4/1/offline_db/offline_db_usable.txt

 '''

-D.5.
-Journal out of sequence
+E.6.
+Journal out of sequence in checkpoint.log file

 This error is encountered when the offline and live databases are no longer in sync, and will cause the offline checkpoint process to fail.
 Because the scripts will replay all outstanding journals, this error is much less likely to occur.
 This error can be fixed by: